 Buena Vista University is a thriving academic community, but it’s also part of the larger community of Storm Lake.
 Nearly 11,000 people live around the lake’s waters.
-BVU is located near the center of the north shore, adjacent to University Cove – a beach restored in 2010 by students in cooperation with the city.
+BVU is located near the center of the north shore, adjacent to University Cove – a beach restored by students in cooperation with the city.

 There are 200 acres of parks around the 3,200-acre lake as well as a five-mile trail on the north side for walkers, joggers and bikers.
 The trail passes through campus, and along the way features tree sculptures by local chainsaw artist Jeff Klatt.